-- Students will be introduced to the role of disciplines of ecology - To study socio-economics play in management of urban water resources management. - They will be exposed to global food security and public-private participation issues - To impact Legal and regulatory settings, in the context of UWRM - To compare Management models for flow rate and volume control rate - To take part in approaches to operations and maintenance
+- Students will be introduced to the role of disciplines of ecology and socio-economics play in management of urban water resources management. - They will be exposed to global food security and public-private participation issues and legal and regulatory settings, in the context of UWRM

 - 1. They will gain a broad understanding of the complexities of dealing with water resources problems. - 2.
-At the end of this course the students are introduced with the concepts of urbanization - 3.
-The student is exposed to use the urban storm water models for better storm water management. - 4.
-Judge different types of operation and maintenance. - 5.
-Discover global food security and public-private participation issues. - 6.
-Construct in approaches to operations and maintenance
+At the end of this course the students are introduced with the concepts of urbanization and its impact on the natural water cycle and the student is exposed to use the urban storm water models for better storm water management. - 3.
+And also different types of operation and maintenance.